kubeflow/community/proposals/spark-operator-adoption.md

 [a new proposal for Model Registry](https://docs.google.com/document/d/1T3KfOqIfJohp0s1koQ2XrJJQQhj7TECO-m2xPsW59_c/edit#heading=h.t7b42oqmiz2y) in Kubeflow can be part of Data WG scope.

 Initially, Spark Operator is the ideal candidate to start this WG.
+We will start a separate proposal to create Data WG in Kubeflow.

 ### Spark Operator & Kubeflow Training Operator